mdmtk/docs/edge/source/guide/csp/wifi.md

 #### CCKM
 Parm name: CCKM

+Settable if:

+* The "Specify Advanced Options" box is checked

 Pivotal parm: No

 Description: This is to enable / disable CCX roam algorithm (CCKM).

 #### FT
 Parm name: FT

+Settable if:

+* The "Specify Advanced Options" box is checked

 Pivotal parm: No